itsyourpavan/Covid-19-Dashboard-Analysis/README.md

 If you'd like to improve this dashboard or enhance its functionality, feel free to **fork this repository** and submit a pull request with your contributions.

 ## Author
-Developed by [Your Name].
+Developed by itsyourpavan.
 Connect with me for further discussions on **data analytics and visualization!**